sakethreddy997/freshers-assignment-vjit/README.md

 # References
 To generate coupon code , used the 5th block from https://www.baeldung.com/java-random-string .
-i found like this block of code is simple and , which can genrate he code directly.
+i found like this block of code is simple and , which can genrate he code directly.<br/>

+** Got an exception while using this code , i guess that is because of some jar related issue, so changed the coupon genereation code.** <br/>

 # Improvments to be done
 As of now , a coupon code is generated for a user when he enters all the details , but need to make this application to an <br />